camunda/camunda-docs/versioned_docs/version-8.0/self-managed/platform-deployment/platform-8-deployment.md

 ## Getting help

-If you have questions or feedback about deployment with Zeebe, we encourage you to visit the [user forum](https://forum.camunda.io/).
+If you have questions or feedback about deployment with Zeebe, we encourage you to [contact us](/contact).